-Stunning pinwheel flowers, with intense blue fringes and deep purple centres, make Centaurea montana Blue Cornflower a permanent perennial favourite.
+Stunning pinwheel flowers, with intense blue fringes and deep purple centres, are a real eye catcher on Centaurea montana, the Perennial Cornflower.

 Vivid blue pinwheel flowers